StyvenSoft/ReactJS-Basics/Readme.md

 - [x] 3.
 Put Logic in a Render Function

-- [ ] 4.
+- [x] 4.
 Use a Conditional in a Render Function

-- [ ] 5.
+- [x] 5.
 Use this in a Component

-- [ ] 6.
+- [x] 6.
 Use an Event Listener in a Component

-- [ ] 7.
+- [x] 7.
 Components Recap

+Components Render Other Components

+LESSON 5

+Learn how and why components render other components.

+Exercises

+- [ ] 1.
+Components Interact

+- [ ] 2.
+A Component in a Render Function

+- [ ] 3.
+Apply a Component in a Render Function

+- [ ] 4.
+Require A File

+- [ ] 5. export

+- [ ] 6.
+Component Rendering In Action

 ---